mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 [root@chroot /]# pacman-key --populate archlinux
 ```

+You can now proceed as if you were installing from an existing Arch Linux system.

 ### 3.2.3.
 Installing a kernel

 In order to install packages inside your chroot, you need to enable at least one Pacman mirror first in `/etc/pacman.d/mirrorlist`.
 If you used `pacstrap` from an existing Arch Linux system, this may be unnecessary.